ankur56/ELFNet/README.md

 `dense1`: Depth of the first dense block\
 `dense2`: Depth of the second dense block

-*Note: We recommend using GPUs for model training.
-Some of the arguments provided in the code assume usage of GPUs by default.*
+*Note: We recommend using GPUs for model training.*

 ### References